 The Los Angeles City Attorney’s Office had approved the use of various pre-filing diversion programs to reduce the number of filings in court, especially of low-level misdemeanors allegedly committed by first-time offenders.
 The purpose of such programs is to educate the alleged offender to prevent reoccurrence of the crime, but without scarring the individual with a conviction that may affect employment, housing, loans or other areas of the offender’s life for years into the future.

-What to Take Away: The Neighborhood Justice Program (NJP) is program for those accused of low-level misdemeanors in the Los Angeles area to avoid a criminal filing by performing some community service, attend a class or give a class to learn from the incident that led to the alleged crime and avoid a criminal conviction that may have negative consequences for many years.
+What to Take Away: The Neighborhood Justice Program (NJP) is a program for those accused of low-level misdemeanors in the Los Angeles area to avoid a criminal filing by performing some community service, attend a class or give a class to learn from the incident that led to the alleged crime and avoid a criminal conviction that may have negative consequences for many years.

 The offenses most commonly “intercepted” by the Neighborhood Justice Program vary from trespassing, Penal Code § 602, to solicitation of prostitution, Penal Code § 647(b), to furnishing alcohol to a minor, Business & Professions Code § 25658.
 The term “intercept” is used to emphasize that suspects cited for such offenses are identified by the NJP before charges are filed.
 Occasionally, we have seen the NJP program intercept domestic violence matters with minor injuries.